3L0C/wk/README.md

 With clever use of variables, you can construct general `wk` menus that work across different window managers or environments without modification.

+##### Variable Resolution Order

+Variables are resolved at definition time in a single pass:
+1. Variable names are resolved first (meta-variables)
+2. Variable values are then resolved
+3. Undefined variables in either context cause an error

+This prevents circular references but requires that variables be defined before they are used.

 ### Switch Macros